PancakesLmao/Weather-Platform-tutorial/content/2-Prerequiste/2.1-setupEdge/2.1.2-raspi/_index.md

 Your Raspberry Pi must be model 3B or higher to run the provided source code effectively.
 {{% /notice %}}

-### Required Components

-- Raspberry Pi (Model 3B or higher)
-- MicroSD card (32GB or higher)
-- Power supply
-- Network connection (WiFi or Ethernet)

 ### Step 1: Install Raspberry Pi OS

-1. **Download Raspberry Pi Imager** from the >> [Official website](https://www.raspberrypi.com/software/)
-2. Open Raspberry Pi Imager, plug in the MicroSD card and **flash the OS** to your card.
-You can use any OS, I'm using Ubuntu Server, but if you are new to Raspberry Pi, I suggest use RaspiOS, it's simple and beginner friendly
+1. Open **Raspberry Pi Imager**, plug in the MicroSD card and **flash the OS**.
+You can use any OS, I'm using Ubuntu Server, but if you are new to Raspberry Pi, I recommend **Raspberry Pi OS (RaspiOS)**, it's simple and beginner friendly
-3. **Enable SSH**: This one is important, would need to tick the box for this option
+2. **Enable SSH**: This one is important, make sure you tick the box for this option
-4. **Configure Wifi**: The software will ask you to type in your current SSID and password in order to connect to the internet
+3. **Configure Wifi**: Enter your SSID and password so your Pi can connect to the internet on first boot

 ### Step 2: Initial Setup